Sneha-0208/dual-lora-mesh/README.md

 ## Key Features
 - Mesh topology: nodes forward messages across the network, extending range beyond single hop.
-- Dual LoRa modules per node (hence “dual-LoRa”): one module for node-to-node communication, the other perhaps dedicated to gateway or long-haul links.
 - Low power: nodes are designed to run on minimal power and operate for extended durations.
 - Modular firmware structure (see `src/` and `lib/` folders) to allow easy customization or integration with sensors.